presidential-innovation-fellows/pif-website/_projects/gsa-customer-experience.md

 agency: "General Services Administration"
 agency_abbrev: "GSA"
 agency_logo: "GSA.png"
-title: "Improving the Customer Experience with Federal Services"
+title: "Improving the customer experience with federal services"
 summary: "Helping GSA and OMB achieve the customer experience Cross-Agency Priority goal by developing a government-wide, lightweight, low-cost, streamlined mechanism for collecting customer feedback"
 cover_art: ""
 subtitle: "How might we improve the customer experience of federal services across the entire government?"